Mountain Biking in New Zealand

 There’s ‘plenty’ of interesting terrain from coast to mountains.

 The coastal city of Whakatane is surrounded by forested mountain bike parks!
-Seriously, a true mountain bike enthusiast will have a blast in Whakatane, so be sure to book a few nights in the hostel.
-Rawhiti MTB park has 15km of trails weaving in between pine trees.
-Onepu Recreational Park is an easier option in the area, while Whirinaki MTB Park takes about 2-4 hours to navigate.
+Seriously, a true mountain bike enthusiast will have a blast in Whakatane, so be sure to book a few nights there.
+Onepu Recreational Park offers relaxing trails while Whirinaki MTB Track takes about 2-4 hours to navigate.
 For a real challenge, take on the Moerangi Track, which can be done within 7 hours, but you can break it up by staying in a backcountry hut.

 Read more about the Whakatane adventure in Mountain Biking in Whakatane.